hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-run.md

 user@user123:~/OpenFOAM-9/channel/Simulation$ interFoam
 ```

 Below, an example of the output screen of the *interFoam* solvers is shown.
-The main aspects are the following:
+The main aspects to be mentioned are the following:

 * The first line shows the mean and maximum flow {term}`CFL` condition.
-* Line 2 shows instead the interface {term}`CFL` condition, which is more restrictive than the previous and should be strictly below 1 when solving multiphase flows.
+* Line 2 shows instead the interface {term}`CFL` condition which is more restrictive than the previous and should be kept below 1 when solving multiphase flows.
 * "MULES: Correcting alpha.water" depends on the value set to *nAlphaCorr* set in the *fvSolution* file.
-* Lines 7 and 9 refer to the *nAlphaSubCycles*, which was set to 1, meaning only one loop.
+* lines 7 and 9 refer to the *nAlphaSubCycles* which was set to 1, meaning only one loop.
-* Lines 11, 13, and 15 refer to the three pressure correctors and no non-orthogonal corrections are present.
+* lines 11, 13 and 15 refer to the three pressure correctors and no non-orthogonal corrections are present.
-* As shown in line 16, a tighter tolerance is applied only to this iteration (p-rghFinal).
+* As shown in line 16 a tighter tolerance is applied only to this iteration (p-rghFinal)

 ```
 1    Courant Number mean: 0.00233217 max: 0.961058